Ibiza Clubs Poster Art

 They fly around on mopeds plastering every square inch of available wall-space with their promo-posters for Ibiza’s clubs and parties.
-Next week they’ll rip them down to be replaced with another line up desperately seeking attention amid the uber competitive world that is the Ibiza Clubbing season.
+Next week they’ll rip them down to be replaced with another line up desperately seeking attention amid the uber-competitive world that is the Ibiza Clubbing season.

 For those unaware of Ibiza’s clubbing heritage Ku was the predecessor of Privilege and hosted such music luminaries as Grace Jones, Spandau Ballet, Divine, Freddie Mercury, Sigue Sigue Sputnik (they seem to have liked them a lot more here than in the UK) and the one and only James Brown.
-Their posters were designed by 3 main artists, Yves Uro, Jean Giraud and Nasel.
-Interest is such that an exhibition of Vintage Ibiza club art was held in January this year at the London Museum of Contemporary Art.
+Read our article on the history of Ku here.

 It is hard to place values on specific Ku posters as so few are available for sale—as with all posters the value depends on factors including condition, rarity, subject etc.